TiciaD/ToDoList/pseudocode.md

     - `ToDoList.state` ---> holds todo array to be filled with added todo items
     - createToDo(item) ---> function that sets state to add new todo item to state
     - removeToDo(id) ---> function that loops through state and changes isDeleted status of todo with matching id
-    - completeToDo(id) ---> function that loops through state and toggles isCompleted === true/false on marching id
+    - completeToDo(id) ---> function that loops through state and toggles isCompleted === true/false on matching id
     - generateKey() ---> function that returns a unique key based on Date and Time
     - `itemCount` ---> return todo array.length
-    - filterToDo(status) ---> function that loops through state and displays based on isCompleted and isDeleted status
+    - filterToDo(status) ---> function that loops through state and displays based on isCompleted and isDeleted status; *should this be in render()?*
     - ToDoList.render() ---> maps through ToDo components and sends props including: todo value, todo key/ids using generateKey(), and removeToDo()/completeToDo() methods